MileHacker Logo

 • Conserve water by taking shorter showers and reusing towels at hotels.

-• Consider purchasing carbon offsets for your flights via providers like Terrapass.
+• An option is to purchase carbon offsets for your flights via providers like Terrapass.

-• Support businesses that prioritize energy efficiency and sustainable practices.
+• Support businesses that prioritize energy efficiency and green practices.

 Eco-Friendly Accommodation and Tour Operators

-Look for hotels and tour operators that highlight their sustainable practices, like water conservation and energy efficiency.
+Look for hotels and tour operators that highlight their sustainable practices, such as water protection and energy efficiency.

 Responsible Travel Choices